JetBrains/junie-guidelines/guidelines/typescript/vue/nuxt/guidelines-with-explanations.md

 - useState is a built-in Nuxt 3 composable that provides reactive and SSR-friendly state
 - Pinia is the recommended store for complex applications, offering better TypeScript support and devtools integration
 - Overusing global state makes applications harder to test and reason about
+- Using ref for global state can lead to reactivity issues across components and during SSR
 - Domain-based store organization (e.g., user store, product store) improves maintainability
 - TypeScript typing for state prevents errors and improves developer experience

 ## API Calls
-- Use useFetch or useAsyncData for data fetching
+- Use useFetch or useAsyncData only for reactive data fetching
+- Composables should only be used in `setup` or in another composable - not `onMounted` or in a function triggered later on
 - Implement proper error handling for API calls
-- Use $fetch for direct API calls
+- Use $fetch for direct API calls (or when no reactivity is necessary/intended)
-- Create API services for complex operations
+- Create composables for complex operations
 - Leverage server routes for sensitive operations

 **Explanation:**
-- useFetch and useAsyncData are optimized for Nuxt's server and client rendering
+- useFetch and useAsyncData are optimized for Nuxt's server and client rendering but should only be used when reactivity is needed
+- Composables with useAsyncData/useFetch must be called during setup to work properly with SSR and hydration
 - Proper error handling improves user experience and helps with debugging
 - $fetch is a built-in fetch wrapper with automatic error handling and request/response interceptors
-- API services centralize API-related logic and make it easier to maintain
+- Composables for API operations centralize API-related logic and make it easier to maintain
 - Server routes (/server/api/) keep sensitive operations and API keys secure on the server

 ## TypeScript